Take Your Pills: Health professionals

-Corey Herbert is a physician who practices in New Orleans.
-He speaks on the topic of stimulants and compares patients like Raheim who need the drugs and others who have slightly less severe cases.
+Corey Hebert is a physician who practices in New Orleans.
+He speaks on the topic of stimulants and compares patients like Raheim, who need the drugs, and others who have slightly less severe cases.

-Wendy Brown is a political theorist from UC Berkeley, who discusses reasons college students and adults may resort to stimulants.
+Wendy Brown is a political theorist from University of California, Berkeley, who discusses reasons college students and adults may resort to stimulants.
 She states that the world is a hypercompetitive environment, from students trying to get into the best schools to workers being pushed to work many hours, where many don't know how to cope or how to stay on top with using medication to enhance their performance.

 Martha Farah is a cognitive neuroscientist from the University of Pennsylvania.
-She discussed the history of psychostimulant medication, and some of the controversies as well.
-She mentioned the incorrect belief that medication will make the consumer smarter, and claimed this theory was wrong.
+She discussed the history of psychostimulant medication and some of the controversies as well.
+She mentioned the incorrect belief that medication will make the consumer smarter and claimed this theory was wrong.

-Anjan Chatterjee is the chair of neurology of the University of Pennsylvania.
+Anjan Chatterjee is the chair of neurology at the University of Pennsylvania.
 He addresses the differences in the use of drugs from his generation to the current generation.
 He explores the history of stimulant usage.
-He also discusses the pros and cons of medication usage, and the improper use of drugs.
+He also discusses the pros and cons of medication usage and the improper use of drugs.

 Matthew Piskorz and Lucas Siegel are the co-founders of Alternascript, a company that creates supplements.
 Their ideology is that if students are trying to get ahead by taking prescription drugs, then there should be legal supplements others can take to level the playing field.
+One of their scientifically backed products is OptiMind.